By Russell A Chaplin

 Hello there.
 My name is Russ Chaplin.
 I am a DSA approved driving instructor giving driving lessons Nottingham area.
 I hold the Diploma in Driving Instruction and have passed both the Diamond Advanced and Special driving tests, qualifying me as a Diamond advanced Instructor.
 I teach driving at all levels and also deliver the Pass Plus post-test training course.
 I am also a member of the driving instructors Nottingham group.

-You have read this article teaching with the title Challenges Involved in Teaching Older Drivers.
-You can bookmark this page URL http://apt3e.blogspot.com/2012/12/challenges-involved-in-teaching-older.html.
+with the title Challenges Involved in Teaching Older Drivers.
+You can bookmark this page URL https://apt3e.blogspot.com/2012/12/challenges-involved-in-teaching-older.html.
 Thanks!

 No comment for "Challenges Involved in Teaching Older Drivers"